ome/omero-documentation/developers/Omero/Server/LoginAttemptListener.rst

-All the `PasswordProvider </ome/wiki/PasswordProvider>`_ implementations provided by default publish a
+All the `PasswordProvider </ome/wiki/PasswordProvider>`_ implementations provided by default publish a ":source:`LoginAttemptMessage <components/server/src/ome/services/messages/LoginAttemptMessage.java>`\ "
-"`LoginAttemptMessage </ome/browser/ome.git/components/server/src/ome/services/messages/LoginAttemptMessage.java>`_\ "
 every time they check a password value.
 This permits any ``org.springframework.context.ApplicationListener<LoginAttemptMessage>`` to react to the login.
 Only one implementation is active by default (as of 4.2.1):
-`ome.security.auth.LoginAttemptListener </ome/browser/ome.git/components/server/src/ome/security/auth/LoginAttemptListener.java>`_
+:source:`ome.security.auth.LoginAttemptListener <components/server/src/ome/security/auth/LoginAttemptListener.java>`
 which throttles logins after a given number of failed attempts.
-Configuration for this listener is available in `source:ome.git/etc/omero.properties </ome/browser/ome.git/etc/omero.properties>`_:
+Configuration for this listener is available in :source:`etc/omero.properties`:

 ::